Osaka Japan Travel Guide

 Ball-shaped wheat flour batter filled with diced octopus, tempura scraps, pickled ginger, and green onion.
 Topped with sauce, mayonnaise, Aonori, and bonito flakes.

-Widely available from street vendors, especially in Dotonbori and Namba.
+Widely available from food stalls on the street, especially in Dotonbori and Namba.

-A tasty pancake with flour, eggs, shredded cabbage, and various ingredients including pork or seafood.
+A tasty pancake with flour, eggs, shredded cabbage, and various ingredients like pork or seafood.
 Cooked on a griddle and topped with sauce.

 Specialized Okonomiyaki restaurants are common throughout Osaka.

-Deep-fried skewers of different ingredients, including meat, seafood, vegetables, and cheese.
-Presented with a communal dipping sauce.
+Deep-fried skewers of different ingredients, including meat, seafood, vegetables, and dairy product from milk.
+Served with a communal dipping sauce.

 Specifically popular in the Shinsekai district.
 Remember: Do not double-dip!